 X-Acto knives (or Exacto knives) are a very useful tool when cutting certain types of materials.
 But this tool has not been around forever and there is a history to its invention and manufacture, which we discuss here.

 The X-acto knife was invented in the U.S. in 1930 by Sundel Doniger, an entrepreneur and businessman who supplied medical equipment to hospitals.
-Like many inventions, the knife’s ultimate best use as a crafts / hobby knife was not planned and he stumbled upon it largely unexpectedly.
+Like many inventions, the knife’s ultimate best use as a crafts / hobby knife was not planned and he largely stumbled upon it.

 The X-acto knife has become somewhat famous and today even graphic design software such as Photoshop use the image of an X-acto knife as an icon for one of its cutting tools.

-Originally, the X-acto knife was designed to replace single-purpose fixed blade surgical knives when it was first invented.
-It was later used to replace other loose blades, scissors, or razor blades attached to the handle of cutting devices used by makers of print media and advertisements.
-It is a very convenient tool, especially for changing out the blade and making precision cuts.
+Originally, the X-acto knife was designed to replace single-purpose fixed blade surgical knives.
+It was later used to replace loose blades, scissors, or razor blades attached to the handle of cutting devices used by makers of print media and advertisements.

 The X-acto knife solved the problem of the difficulty involved with changing out the razor blades used in surgical knives.
 The aluminum screw-cap that holds the blade in place is easy to twist off to replace the blade, making the knife very convenient to use.